-The newly opened Vollcorner supermarket on Schwanthalerhöhe (next to Theresienwiese and hence good to know if you attend the annual Oktoberfest beerfest) has a deli cum cafe which invites for a small meal or snack.
+The Vollcorner supermarket on Schwanthalerhöhe (next to Theresienwiese and hence good to know if you attend the annual Oktoberfest beerfest) has a deli cum cafe which invites for a small meal or snack.

 The following (partially) organic eateries are closed for good:

 - Buxs, Frauenstr.
-9 (city center)
+9 (city centre)

-- Greeny's, Tal 42 near Isartor (city center)
+- Greeny's, Tal 42 near Isartor (city centre)

 - Soupmama, Frauenstr.
-2 opposite Viktualienmarkt (city center)
+2 opposite Viktualienmarkt (city centre)

-near Viktualienmarkt (city center)
+near Viktualienmarkt (city centre)

 - Brotzeit bei Herrmannsdorfer, Holzstr.
 24 (Glockenbachviertel)